-- is expected to affect a Scheduled Ancient Monument will be assessed in in consultation with Historic England and applications for planning permission should be submitted in parallel with - Archaeological investigation will be expected an application.
+- J Proposals for development or work that is expected to affect a Scheduled Ancient Monument will be assessed in in consultation with Historic England and applications for planning permission should be submitted in parallel with applications for Scheduled Monument Consent. - K Archaeological investigation will be expected to be undertaken prior to the submission of an application.
 The results of this investigation should demonstrably inform the proposed development or works.
 Where consent is granted, conditions may be used to secure further detailed investigations and appropriate mitigation works, along with a programme of recording, interpretation and dissemination of evidence found during the investigations.
-Development will be expected to preserve significant archaeological - Proposals that result in harm to the significance of a monument or its setting will be required to provide clear and convincing justification, and demonstrate that the harm is outweighed by public benefit, in accordance with the NPPF.
+Development will be expected to preserve significant archaeological remains in situ. - L Proposals that result in harm to the significance of a monument or its setting will be required to provide clear and convincing justification, and demonstrate that the harm is outweighed by public benefit, in accordance with the NPPF.